ktoso/rx-wiki/Filtering-Operators.md

-This section explains operators for filtering and selecting elements.
+This section explains operators you can use to filter and select elements from Observables.

 ## filter()